johndallen/hof-form-wizard/README.md

 These are:

-* `complete` - if set to a step then this step will mark the application as complete.
+* `complete` - if applied to a step then this step will mark the application as complete.
 The user will then have their session reset if they attempt to access any step of the form.
-Steps which follow a complete-ing step should have their `allowPostComplete` option et to true.
+The `next` step of a completing step will always be accessible following completion.
+Any other steps which should also be accessible on a complete session should have their `allowPostComplete` option set to `true`.

 ```js
 //index.js